 Everything You Need to Know About Elafonissi, Crete

 Elafonissi is in the very southeast corner of Crete.
 It is a largely unpopulated area of the island, with very little to interrupt the natural beauty of the surroundings.
 This is an exciting corner of Crete to visit, with dramatic scenery and stunning vistas.

 Elafonissi is in the region unit of Chania.
 There is a car rental company at Chania airport (Ioannis Daskalogiannis).
 Alternatively, if you will be arriving by boat at Souda bay, a car can be brought directly to you.
 Either way, you will be on the road in no time at all.

 The drive is about an hour and 45 minutes.
 You will first enjoy views of the sea from the road hugging the northern coast of Crete.
-Then, you’ll turn inland at Kissamos bay to cut straight across to the southwest corner of the island.
+Then, you’ll turn inland at Kissamos bay to cut straight across to the southwest corner of Crete.
 This route brings you through lush countryside and a few picturesque spots for a traditional meal in the shade.

 Once you arrive at Elafonissi, you will find ample parking.
 From here, walk to the shores – one unprotected fronting the open Mediterranean, and the other on the bay formed by the island.

 Elafonissi is often called Elafonisi Island, and the maps show it as an island, extremely close to the shore.
 The sea is so shallow here that you reach the island simply by wading through warm and extremely shallow turquoise waters.
 In fact, sometimes the currents move the sands such that you reach Elafonissi by walking across a strip of dry sand.